nl-design-system/web-component-poc/documentation/contributing-a11y.md

 During refinement and planning of development work:

 - Consider the guidelines from the [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/#aria_ex), and see if documentation regarding ARIA-attributes and keyboard shortcuts exist for your type of widget.
 Add those to your development checklist.
+Warning: not every example widget implementation works great with screen readers, so test this yourself before deciding to use it as reference.
 - When estimating Story Points for a component, make sure you have a clear understanding of the accessibility requirements.
 This helps you to avoid overcommitting to work in a sprint and feel forced to rush the accessibility aspects.

 During development: